Excel user-defined functions (UDF)

 If your UDF isn't shown in the Add-in Manager dialog, then it isn't registered - see Locating Excel UDF Add-ins in the Registry.

 Then you need to check the log file (see Loader's log) for errors.
 If there are no errors but .NET Framework 1.1 is mentioned in the log, read Conflicts with Office extensions developed in .NET Framework 1.1.
-Another typical problem is described in XLL and shared add-in support update.

 When you enter a formula in the Formula Bar, neither function descriptions nor descriptions of function parameters are shown.
 Debugging this problem shows that Excel just doesn't call any methods responsible for providing that info.